-Table 2.3 ALP Impacts and Frequency for Airport Project Planning
+Table 2.3 ALP Impacts and Frequency for Airport Project Planning review of the project.

 2.5 DOTD vs. FAA Standards.

 NPIAS ALPs must show all applicable FAA design standards, regulations, and rule criteria.
 For Non-NPIAS airports that will be requesting FAA airspace review of the ALP, FAA standards should be shown.